 You are eligible to vote by mail if you are registered to vote and:

 You can get an application to vote by mail:

-Ballots sent by mail must be either delivered to in-person to the Bexar County Election Department by 7 p.m. on November 8, 2022 OR postmarked by 7 p.m.
-November 8 and received before 5 p.m. on November 9 at the Bexar County Elections Department.
+Ballots sent by mail must be either delivered to in-person to the Bexar County Election Department by 7 p.m. on May 6, 2023, OR by 7 p.m. on June 10, 2023, OR postmarked by 7 p.m.
+November 7 and received before 5 p.m. on November 8 at the Bexar County Elections Department.

 Key tips for your Mail-In Ballot

 - Personal ID Number: There were several changes made in 2021 with our election laws.
 One of the new requirements is that you must include an ID number on the mail-in ballot application.
 This can be your Texas Driver's License number, your Personal ID number, or the last four digits of your Social Security Number.
 The vast majority of registered voters in Texas have both numbers on their voter registration record, but if you are unsure which number to put you are able to put both just to be safe.
 The law only requires that one of the numbers matches a number on your voter registration record.
 Remember: you will need to put this ID number on your application as well as your ballot carrier envelope.